rodalbuyeh/gpim452-2025-fa/syllabus.md

 - I got confused about a concept in class.
 Can you explain it?
 - When the assignment says X, does it mean A or B?
 - My code is giving a weird error - can you help me understand why?
-- I can’t get this test to pass, so I must be doing something wrong.
+- I can't get this test to pass, so I must be doing something wrong.
 Can you help me figure it out?
 - My code is doing something different than what I expected.
 Can you explain what is happening?